Best property management accounting software for growing PM firms

 You started with a spreadsheet and a QuickBooks file.
 It worked when you managed 20 doors.
 Now you manage 120, and every month feels like an accounting emergency.
 Bank reconciliations take days instead of hours.
 Owner statements require manual assembly from three different reports.
 Your bookkeeper spends more time moving data between systems than actually reviewing the numbers.

 At some point, every growing property management company hits the same wall: the accounting tools that got you here cannot take you where you need to go.
-Recognizing this can help you feel more confident about choosing the right platform for your future growth, ensuring your business continues to thrive.
+The decision about which platform to move to determines whether your accounting scales with your portfolio or creates a new set of manual workarounds at the next growth stage.

 1. Portfolio type and size.
 Residential, commercial, HOA, and mixed-use portfolios each have different accounting requirements.
-Knowing which property types make up the majority of your portfolio and where your growth is heading can help you feel assured you're selecting a platform tailored to your unique business.
+The majority of your current portfolio and the direction of your growth should determine which platform category you evaluate first.

 3. Owner reporting capabilities.
 Growing firms need to produce property-level P&L statements, cash flow reports, and distribution summaries on demand.
 If a platform cannot generate owner-ready reports without manual formatting, it will become a bottleneck as your portfolio scales.